-In a continuous effort to meet the needs of the students, faculty, staff, and accreditation standards, the LU College of Pharmacy promotes and maintains a culture of assessment.
+In a continuous effort to meet the needs of the students, faculty, staff, and accreditation standards, the LU College of Pharmacy promotes and maintains a culture of assessment to ensure a quality education.
 In doing so, modifications to the program or curriculum will be based on facts, research, and analysis.
 Many aspects of the curriculum and program have various analytical methods to determine whether the LU College of Pharmacy is achieving the desired outcomes.
 Much of the data will be collected through evaluations, feedback, surveys, and town halls with various administrators.
-As such, the student's participation is key to understanding our strengths, and areas for improvements.
+As such, the student's participation is key to understanding our strengths, and areas for improvement.